mitilesh-2008/registration-form/README.md

-# registration-form
-A simple and user-friendly desktop registration form built using Python and Tkinter.
-It demonstrates GUI design, input fields, buttons, validation, and basic event handling in Tkinter.
 # Python Tkinter Registration Form

 A simple **Registration Form GUI** developed using **Python Tkinter**.
 This project is designed for beginners who are learning Python GUI development and want to understand how Tkinter widgets and event handling work.